Discover a New Way of Learning

 Please note, that a £85 withdrawn fee may be payable if you start the course and then choose to withdraw or do not complete the course.

 FREE Course Completion Reward!

-Once you have successfully completed a Boston College Distance Learning course, you will be sent a gift voucher which can be able to exchange for one of the following:
+Once you have successfully completed a course you will be sent a learner survey to complete and you will have the option to choose a voucher for one of the following:

-- A three course meal* in the College's Lime Restaurant
+★ A two course meal* in the College's Eden Restaurant

 *exemptions apply.
 Please contact our Distance Learning Team for more information.

 What our Distance Learning Learners have to say...

 The Distance Learning courses at Boston College are very easy to access and there is a good range to choose from.
 I enjoyed receiving the tailored feedback from my personal tutors, and assessment deadlines were very reasonable.

 I have enjoyed studying my Distance Learning course with Boston College.
 The course will easy to access, anywhere, anytime!
 I feel I learnt the same skills I would have if I attended a face-to-face class - I would recommended it to anyone who are unable to attend College in person.